Pylons/colander/docs/index.rst

   ``number``.
 The ``location`` must be one of ``work`` or ``home``.
   The number must be a string.

-Structure Objects
+SchemaNode Objects
 ~~~~~~~~~~~~~~~~~

-A schema is composed of one or more *structure* objects, usually in a
+A schema is composed of one or more *schema node* objects, usually in
-nested arrangement.
-Each structure object has a required *type*, an
+a nested arrangement.
+Each schema node object has a required *type*,
-optional deserialization *validator*, an optional *default*, and a
+an optional deserialization *validator*, an optional *default*, and a
 slightly less optional *name*.

-The *type* of a structure indicates its data type (such as
+The *type* of a schema node indicates its data type (such as
 ``colander.Int`` or ``colander.String``).

-The *validator* of a structure is called after deserialization; it
+The *validator* of a schema node is called after deserialization; it
 makes sure the deserialized value matches a constraint.
 An example of
 such a validator is provided in the schema above:
 ``validator=colander.Range(0, 200)``.
 A validator is not called after
 serialization, only after deserialization.

-The *default* of a structure indicates its default value if a value
+The *default* of a schema node indicates its default value if a value
-for the structure is not found in the input data during serialization
+for the schema node is not found in the input data during
-and deserialization.
-It should be the *deserialized* representation.
+serialization and deserialization.
+It should be the *deserialized*
-If a structure does not have a default, it is considered required.
+representation.
+If a schema node does not have a default, it is
+considered required.

-The *name* of a structure appears in error reports.
+The *name* of a schema node appears in error reports.

-The name of a structure that is introduced as a class-level attribute
+The name of a schema node that is introduced as a class-level
-of a ``colander.MappingSchema``, ``colander.TupleSchema`` or a
+attribute of a ``colander.MappingSchema``, ``colander.TupleSchema`` or
-``colander.SequenceSchema`` is its class attribute name.
-For example:
+a ``colander.SequenceSchema`` is its class attribute name.
+For
+example:

 .. code-block:: python
    :linenos: